 King and his group were booked at the Lorraine Motel, a safe and welcoming place to stay for black travelers at the time.
 On April 4, King was standing on the balcony outside of room 306 when he was shot and killed.

 Today, the Lorraine is the site of the National Civil Rights Museum, where you can learn about the broad sweep of civil rights history as well as see the room where the man who changed America spent his final living hours.
-The museum is temporarily closed but will have virtual programs at noon and 6 p.m.
-Central Time on Monday, January 18.
+On the Monday holiday, the museum will open at limited capacity for extended hours, and admission will be free for all guests.
+Reservations required.
 450 Mulberry St., Memphis, TN 38103; +1 901 521 9699 If you would like to also like to eat where King often broke bread, visit the soul food restaurant The Four Way.
 Opened since 1946, it serves Southern favorites such as fried chicken, turnip greens and lemon meringue pie (said to be an MLK favorite).
 998 Mississippi Blvd., Memphis, TN 38126; + 1 901 507 1519

 Civil rights lawyer Bryan Stevenson shows CNN's Nia-Malika Henderson around a memorial and museum